She Loves Biscotti

 • Pulse almonds and hazelnuts in a food processor to obtain a coarsely ground texture.
 Alternatively, chop by hand.
 Set aside.

-• In a large mixing bowl (of a stand mixture), with whisk attachment, beat the egg whites on low-medium speed until they start to foam.
+• In a large mixing bowl (of a stand mixture), with a whisk attachment, beat the egg whites on low-medium speed until they start to foam.

 • Add a pinch of salt.